 Photography is a strange beast.
 An image can show so many things, sometimes even things that elude the eye of the photographer, and this accumulation of detail can trick us into thinking we're seeing the real world.
 What I want to do instead is show things the eye cannot see: a psychological state, a hint, a reverie.
 That is why my work tends to leave things out.
 I like to get rid of extraneous information, so that the eye can go immediately to the subject and be drawn into a mood or atmosphere.

 Technique offers a way into this atmosphere, not as an end in itself, but as a means of expression, and plays out in an exploration of connections between painting and photography.
 Many of my pieces, for instance, are transfers on mirror or mother of pearl, giving the image a radiance that seems to come from within.
 For other images, I have preferred working with glass, gilt board, wax, and silk, often using techniques of my invention.
 Yet other images begin digitally and end with oil paint, bridging a six-hundred year gap between the origin of these media.
-Given these alternative-process techniques, each piece is a unique edition.
-There are no multiples.
+Given these alternative-process techniques, most pieces are unique editions.

 Leaving things out and spanning centuries of techniques, my work is, at heart, an enquiry into time.
 While a documentary-type image lets us ask questions about the period it's set in, I think of my images as existing outside time, without obvious markers, because they live in an inner space where accidents of dress and decor no longer matter.
 Longing, reflection, hope, passion, desire transcend the here and now.
 They are fleeting and eternal at the same time.